Basic information about Cannes

 In the 10th century Cannes came under the influence of the Abbey of Lerins.
 In the following centuries, the settlement had to endure more than one invasion.

-In 1815, Napoleon visited here after returning from exile on Elba.
-But the real turning point in Cannes' history was 1834.
-It was at this time that the English Lord Chancellor Henry-Peter Brewham stayed in the town while waiting out the cholera epidemic that had engulfed Nice.
+In 1815, after returning from exile on Elba, Napoleon visited this place.
+But the real turning point in the history of Cannes came in 1834.
+It was at this time that the British Lord Chancellor Henry Peter Brougham, seeking refuge from a cholera epidemic that had struck Nice, stayed in the town.